MegaMorph/galapagos/src/utilities/Utility_README.md

 The user can create the needed output (e.g. components) easily with these scripts only for the objects where they are actually required, e.g. when used in any further analysis.

 WARNING: When using create_output_from_fits.pro without renaming the output file (keyword 'namepost') the fit will overwrite the original GALFIT output file.
 While this is not generally a problem, it BECOMES a problem when Galapagos is still running or could be re-run.
 THe fit results will not change, but some of the other parameters will, e.g. degree of freedom in the fit (for obvisou reasons).
 So if there's a chance that you'd need to read out the results from GALFIT again using Galapagos, please rename your files and look at the renamed ones instead!!

+### tiling_helper.pro
+This can be run on one of the Galapagos output files (table_before_start.sav) which is created after the SExtractor stage.
+It simply display how many objects are being fit in each of the images, making a uniform splitup into different batch areas somewhat simpler.